 We're pleased to present to you this year's Annual Drinking Water Quality Report.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
 Our water source is a series of six wells that draw from local aquifers.
 We protect these six wells from possible contamination through a Wellhead Protection Plan.
-A copy of the Wellhead Protection Plan is available from our office that provides more information such as potential sources of contamination.
+A copy of the Wellhead Protection Plan that provides more information, such as potential sources of contamination, is available from our office.

-If you have any questions about this report or concerning your water utility, please contact Scott Hemingway, Operations Manager at 425-222-7003.
+If you have any questions about this report or concerning your water utility, please contact Scott Hemingway, Operations Manager, at 425-222-7003.
 We want our valued members to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held on the second Tuesday of the month, beginning at 7:30 pm at the Ames Lake Water Association's office 33404 SE Redmond-Fall City Road, Suite 120.
+They are held on the fourth Tuesday of the month, beginning at 7:30 pm at the Ames Lake Water Association's office, 33404 SE Redmond-Fall City Road, Suite 120.

 Ames Lake Water Association routinely monitors for over 80 constituents in your drinking water according to Federal and State laws.
-This table shows the results of our monitoring for the period of January 1st to December 31st, 2006.
+This table shows the results of our monitoring for the period of January 1 to December 31, 2007.
 All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some constituents.
 It's important to remember that the presence of these constituents does not necessarily pose a health risk.

-TEST RESULTS Contaminant Violation Y/N Level Detected Unit Measurement MCLG MCL Likely Source of Contamination Microbiological Contan ninants Total Coliform Bacteria No 1 0 1 positive monthly sample Naturally present in the environment Fecal coliform and E.coli No 0 0 a routine sample and repeat sample are total coliform positive, and one is also fecal coliform or E. coli positive Human and animal fecal waste Inorganic Conta ıminant S Arsenic Yes 0-19 ppb n/a 10 Erosion of natural deposits; runoff from orchards; runoff from glass and electronics production wastes Lead No 4 ppb 0 AL=15 Corrosion of household plumbing systems, erosion of natural deposits Nitrate (as Nitrogen) No 0 - 2.4 ppm 10 10 Runoff from fertilizer use; leaching from septic tanks, sewage; erosion of natural deposits
+TEST RESULTS Contaminant Violation Y/N Level Detected Units MCLG MCL Likely Source of Contamination Microbiological Contan ninants Total Coliform Bacteria 1 Yes 2 0 1 positive monthly sample Naturally present in the environment Inorganic Conta minant S Arsenic 2 Yes Range 0-19 ppb n/a 10 Erosion of natural deposits Lead No 4 ppb 0 AL=15 Corrosion of household plumbing systems, erosion of natural deposits Nitrate (as Nitrogen) No Range 0 - 2.4 ppm 10 10 Runoff from fertilizer use; leaching from septic tanks, sewage; erosion of natural deposits